 We are an independent, not for profit, non-destruction animal rescue centre in South Birmingham, helping neglected, mistreated homeless animals find a second chance of love.

-In our cattery we can accommodation 26 cats, 6 maternity units and 2 isolation units.
+In our cattery we can accommodate 26 cats, 6 maternity units and 2 isolation units.

 All animals entering the centre must first go into an isolation unit for a full health check and to receive any special care they need and all necessary vaccinations before they are able to enter our main rehoming areas.